-Complies [X Partial compliance [1 50 planation [1 Complies I A I EX JIANALION
+Complies [X] Partial compliance [l Ex planation [1

 The Company considers both the Chief Operating Officer (COO) of the Ebro Group, the highest-ranking executive in the Ebro Group after the Executive Chairman, and the heads of the principal departments of Ebro Foods, S.A. "senior executives" or "executives", regardless of whether or not they have a "top management" contract.